apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - Support for Redis modules via LettuceMod is now extracted into a dedicated module.
 - Scratch codes may also be used to verify an account during the Google Authenticator registration flow.
 - Tickets captured via JPA ticket registry will also track the ticket expiration time and the last-used time.
+- Passwordless accounts can be now customized and post-processed once fetched from the passwordless account store.

 ## Library Upgrades